 Is participation in fundraisers mandatory?

-In order to help keep tuition costs at a minimum, we require every family to raise $500 per school year through personal fund raising efforts.
-Half must be raised by December 31, with the remaining half due May 31.
-Parents may “opt-out” and simply have the amount added to their February and May tuition payments.
+In order to help keep tuition costs at a minimum, we require every family to raise $1,200 per school year through personal fund raising efforts.
+Four hundred dollars must be raised by the end of each trimester, for a total annual amount of $1,200.
+Parents may “opt-out” and simply have the amount added to their tuition payments.
 If your family does not reach the required fund raising goal, the amount not funded will be added to the following month’s bill.

 Involvement in Providence Academy

 And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord.
 Ephesians 6:4

 As a support and extension of the family unit, Providence Academy considers the family to be of first importance to a child.
 God, through His Word, the Bible, indicates that the family is the most important human institution He designed.
 We strive to support the family and respect parental authority and responsibility in all we do.
 Providence Academy believes in the concept of “in loco parentis” – in the place of the parent.
 At the core of our philosophy of education is the conviction that parents are ultimately responsible for the education of their children.
 We see ourselves as “subcontractors” of the parents.
 The parents are the contractors – the ones who are responsible for getting the job done.
 Our authority and our task are delegated to us from the parent.
 Therefore, we strongly encourage parental involvement in our school.
 We work hard at communicating with our parents to keep them abreast of their child’s progress -academically, spiritually and behaviorally.
 At Providence we are continually seeking ways to actively involve the parents, siblings, and grandparents of our students in the programs of the school.

 Below are just a few of the more common ways this is done.
 Please feel free to ask if you would like to try additional ideas.
 You may: